 The Certificate naming and Distinguished Name(hereinafter the "DN") conform with ITU X.509 standard.
+For internationalized domain names, the value encoded by Punycode algorithm shall be listed in the SubjectAltName extension as a Punycode(A-label) value.

 3.1.1.
 Types of Names